meri-imperiumi/handbook/docs/systems/electrics.md

 The vessel has three fixed solar arrays:

-* 240W array (2×120W panel) on the stern arch
+* 300W panel on the stern arch
-* 120W panel on top of the hatch garage
+* 240W array (2×120W panel) on top of the hard dodger
 * 200W array (2×100W panel) on top of the dinghy in the bow

 Each of these is connected to its own Victron SmartSolar charge controller.